 Making shapes can be fun, and Somatic Education complements all your exercise classes (and your life!), because you explore finding your neutral – your relaxed, balanced, centred self without effort.
-No ‘pulling up’, reaching to the ceiling, chanting, bracing, mental effort needed.
+No ‘pulling up’, reaching to the ceiling, chanting, bracing, mental strain needed.
 We are not working from the outside in, but from the inside out, when we practice Somatic Movement Education.

 While you can and should be mindful of the internal awareness of movement in all your favourite classes, you will never purely work with sensation, when there is a repertoire, a spiritual ‘goal’, or a movement to master.
-These are aspects of movement governed by an outside perspective, and always will be no matter how ‘somatic’ your teacher teaches.
+These are aspects of movement governed by an outside perspective, and always will be, no matter how ‘somatically’ your teacher teaches.

 ‘Now I simply feel like my true self.
 I don’t care what other people might think of me’.